What is Clubmark?

 To find out more, visit the Clubmark website at www.clubmark.org.uk

 Gidea Park & Romford Cricket Club Clubmark Accreditation

 Gidea Park & Romford CC was one of the first clubs to receive ECB/Sport England ClubMark accreditation back in 2004 and successfully achieved re-accreditation in September 2008.
 This accreditation is fully integrated with the Club's child protection policy.

 This sends a positive message to the local community, schools, community groups, local authorities and other local funding agencies about the quality and safety of the Club's junior section.

-The Club has also appointed Dave Pasola as Club Welfare Officer.
+The Club has appointed John Haddon as Club Welfare Officer.
 The Club Welfare Officer is the first point of contact for anyone at Club level who has a concern about Child Welfare and Protection.
-Dave can be contacted may using the following link and selecting Club Welfare Officer:
+John can be contacted may using the following link and selecting Club Welfare Officer: